Weyerhaeuser Room 215

 Academic advisors are faculty members who are ready to help students plan their academic programs, think about personal and career goals, and integrate their various experiences in order to make the most of their time at Macalester.
 Academic advisors are knowledgeable about graduation requirements and will use test scores, grades, and discussions with advisees to make informed recommendations about curricular choices.
 Academic advisors are also knowledgeable of institutional and community resources and will make appropriate referrals when a student requires assistance that is outside of the advisor's area of expertise.

 Students begin with advisors who are their instructors in their First Year Courses.
+This arrangement provides students ample opportunity to receive advice and guidance on a whole range of issues.
 Those who enter Macalester as Transfer students are assigned an advisor based on their academic interests.
 After students declare their majors, typically in the second semester of the sophomore year, they will likely switch to an advisor in that department or program; they may, however, remain with their initial advisor, if that connection is strong and continues to prove beneficial.
 While students will only have one official advisor, guidance and mentoring is readily available from faculty and staff throughout the college.
-Students are encouraged to avail themselves of the many sources of support the college offers, beginning, but not ending, with their official academic advisor.
+Students are expected to avail themselves of the many sources of support the college offers, beginning, but not ending, with their official academic advisor.

 MUST STUDENTS DO WHAT ADVISORS RECOMMEND?

-Academic advisors will listen to their advisees, point out appropriate curricular choices and help to sort out the complexities of the catalog and course schedules.
+Academic advisors will listen to their advisees, point out appropriate curricular choices and help them navigate the complexities of the college experience.
 The final decision about which courses to take, however, and with which activities to be involved, is left to the student.
-Students are also responsible for monitoring and meeting graduation requirements and for seeking out guidance and support in a timely manner.
+Students are also responsible for monitoring and meeting graduation requirements, for reflecting on their experiences, and for seeking out guidance and support in a timely manner.
 An advisor's approval is required to perform certain activities, such as accessing the registration system, and many college forms require the advisor's signature.